K.L. Wollons

 Statement

 I create abstract wall reliefs from a variety of new and reclaimed metals.
-This material give my compositions a sense of permanence and allows them to evolve over time, organically changing to reflect age and exposure.
-The construction of my work is heavily influenced by the materials and industrial fabrication methods I was exposed to in the aircraft manufacturing industry.
+These materials give my compositions a sense of permanence while allowing them to evolve organically in response to age and exposure.
+My construction methods draw heavily from the materials and industrial fabrication methods I was exposed to in the aircraft manufacturing industry.

-I think of my pieces as relics, resilient objects unearthed to reveal a story from another time and place.
-The subjects of my compositions are deliberately vague, untethered to any specific era.
-Soft, familiar shapes are fused with stark, angular planes to blur the line between futuristic and ancient, luring the viewer in for a closer look.
+I think of my pieces as relics - resilient objects unearthed to reveal stories from another time and place.
+The subjects are intentionally ambiguous, untethered to any specific era.
+Soft, familiar forms merge with sharp, angular planes to create work that feels both old and new, inviting the viewer in for a closer look.

 -K.L.
 Wollons